Direct detection of primordial black hole relics as dark matter: Evaporation and spontaneous charge

 Thus, a simpler estimate of the near-extremal behavior is called for.
 First, observe that in our case, in order for the charge to stabilize, we must at least have $T\lesssim m_e$, or else thermal emissions alone will cause charge fluctuations.
 But in our scenario, black holes only have an appreciable probability of being within $1e$ of extremality when $M\sim\mpl$---and even then, the probability is $\order(1\%)$ if we naively extrapolate the distribution of \cref{eq:page-distribution}.
 For a black hole with $M\sim\mpl$, to have a temperature of $T < m_e$, the charge-to-mass ratio must be extremely close to unity.
 For fixed $Q$, the mass $\mfreeze$ at which thermal electron production is frozen out ($T = m_e$) is given by

 where we recall that, in Planck units, $m_e\ll 1$.
 If $Q=12e$, then we must have $\mfreeze - Q \simeq 4\times10^{-44}$, so the hole's mass must depart from its extremal value by no more than $\delta M\simeq \SI{5e-16}{\electronvolt}$.
-This is an extremely\footnote{No pun is hereby intended.} small ``target'' to hit: outside of this region, the power of emission in charged particles is comparable to that in neutral particles, so the charge is likely to fluctuate on the same timescale that governs the shrinking of the mass.
+This is an extremely small ``target'' to hit: outside of this region, the power of emission in charged particles is comparable to that in neutral particles, so the charge is likely to fluctuate on the same timescale that governs the shrinking of the mass.

 This alone does not make it impossible for the hole to enter the near-extremal regime, but it does make this unlikely to take place during a typical evaporation.
 To estimate the probability, we give the following argument: the hole is most likely to be near-extremal when the mass is lowest.
 Thus, suppose that the hole passes through the mass range $12e<M<\mfreeze(12e)$ at some time.
 What is the probability that the charge takes the value $12e$ at some moment during this interval, i.e., before the hole evaporates further to $M<12e$?
 Since $\mfreeze(12e)-12e<m_e$, the black hole charge cannot change without the mass dropping to $M<12e$.
 This means that the black hole must already have charge $12e$ when $M=\mfreeze(12e)$.
 If the spontaneous charge distribution for such a small hole is at all similar to that of its larger counterparts, which have rms charges of order $6e$, this situation is quite unlikely, happening with a probability of a few percent.